koalkoal4/bolt-generated-project/src/pages/posts/precision-in-dog-training.md

               <span class="font-bold text-white"></span>
         </div>
         <p class="text-lg text-slate-600 dark:text-slate-300">
             <strong>High Rate of Reinforcement (Initially):</strong> When shaping precision, reward frequently for correct attempts or small improvements to keep the dog engaged and understanding what pays off.
-You might <a href="https://trainedtails.com/posts/treat-to-praise" target="_blank" rel="noopener noreferrer" class="text-emerald-600 dark:text-emerald-400 hover:underline">fade to praise</a> or other rewards later, but start rich.
+You might <a href="https://trainedtails.com/posts/treat-to-praise" target="_blank"  class="text-emerald-600 dark:text-emerald-400 hover:underline">fade to praise</a> or other rewards later, but start rich.
         </p>
     </div>
     <div class="relative pl-8">